adokitkat/vut-fit-iis/README.md

   - On UNIX-like: ```heroku local web```
 - Open browser at: ```localhost:5000```

-## Pushing changes to the repositary
+## Pushing changes to the repository

 Use **VS Code** Git GUI (RECOMMENDED), etc. or manually: